WebAssembly/spec/proposals/gc/MVP.md

 #### Values

-* Creating a structure or array requires supplying a suitable RTT value to represent its runtime type.

 * Reference values of data or function type have an associated runtime type:
-  - for structures or arrays, it is the RTT value provided upon creation,
+  - for structures or arrays, it is the RTT value implictly produced upon creation,
   - for functions, it is the RTT value for the function's type (which may be recursive).

-* Note: as a future extension, we could allow a value's RTT to be a supertype of the value's actual type.
-For example, a structure or array with RTT `any` would become fully opaque to runtime type checks, and an implementation may choose to optimize away its RTT.

 ### Instructions